-The cost of group insurance benefits for current employees is charged to the System through an overhead rate assessed by the Department in the period the benefits are earned.
+An amount representing group insurance benefits for current personnel assigned to the System is charged to the System through an overhead rate assessed by the Department in the period the benefits are earned.

 Deferred Compensation Plan

 The System, through the State of Florida, offers its employees a deferred compensation plan created in accordance with Section 457 of the Internal Revenue Code.
 In accordance with Section 112.215, Florida Statutes, the plan is available to all regular payroll State employees and permits them to defer a portion of their salaries until future years.
 The deferred compensation is not available to employees until termination, retirement, death, or an unforeseeable financial emergency.